FreshAlacrity/key-logger/README.md

 - performance
   - [x] start timing different operations
 - practice
+  - [ ] export usable dictionary + layout
+  - [ ] make a companion webapp to practice/test with arbitrary keys assigned
-  - [ ] make a practice arena where layouts can be tested that tracks average speed and where mistakes are made
+      - [ ] track average speed and where mistakes are made
 - analysis
   - [ ] what words are most likely to precede and follow a given word
     - [ ] if a word is extremely often followed or preceded by another, group them into one word (so for example, ".py" and ".png" should be considered words)